stanfordnlp/CoreNLP/_pages/faq.md

 length or document size increases, processing time and space increase without bound.

-Running from the command line, you need to supply a flag like `-Xmx2g`.
+On recent versions of Java, it should not be necessary to specify a memory flag.
+On older versions, when Java running from the command line, you need to supply a flag like `-Xmx2g`.

 If running CoreNLP from within Eclipse, follow
 [these instructions](http://stackoverflow.com/questions/4175188/setting-memory-of-java-programs-that-runs-from-eclipse)
 to increase the memory given to a program being run from inside